A person's points to cut out. Pain points on the human body: detailed diagram and training video

 Improve your technique.
 Here are the key points to keep in mind when training.

-• Keep your knees bent almost all the time.
+• Keep your knees bent almost the entire time.
 This will give you stability and strength.
-Closed knees should be open so that you can move, speeding up your reaction.
-If you stand up straight, you are like a straight piece of wood, open to a blow.
+Closed knees should be open so you can move, speeding up your reaction time.
+If you stand upright, you are like a straight piece of wood, open to a blow.

-3. Move your weight to the point where you want to push.
-If you are being pushed down, bend your knees.
-If you are pushed, step to that side or twist your hips to that side.
+3. Shift your weight to the point you want to apply pressure to.
+If you are being pressed down, bend your knees.
+If you are pushed, step to that side or rotate your hips to that side.

-• To enhance punching, the view of the target point should be slightly further than the real one (not recommended for training other than using punching).
+• To enhance the punch, the view of the target point should be slightly further than the actual one (not recommended for training other than using the fist).

 • On impact grab your hips.
-This is the building block in martial arts.
-It shifts your weight and is more often than not the main one.
+This is a building block in martial arts.
+It moves your weight and is most often not the main one.

 4. Responsiveness.
 During the fight, when you make contact, quickly jump back.
-By simulating the push from a punch, except if you have a quick reaction to stop the force you put in when you reach the target and push back.
-This keeps the pressure and becomes more dangerous, especially for the bones.
-This will increase the chance of breaking bones and reduce the ability of an enemy to easily grab your arm or leg.
+Simulating the push of a punch, except if you have a quick reaction time to stop the force you apply when you reach your target and push back.
+This maintains the pressure and becomes more dangerous, especially to the bones.
+This will increase the chance of breaking bones and reduce the enemy's ability to easily grab your arm or leg.

-A piercing cry.
-In martial arts (Japanese), this is the famous "kiai" call.
-It can come from the diaphragm, releasing inner strength.
+A piercing scream.
+In martial arts (Japanese), this is the famous "kiai" cry.
+It can come from the diaphragm, releasing internal strength.
 It gives you confidence and scares the one who attacks you.
-Tighten your abdominal muscles for this, this will also protect your solar plexus.
-The "kiai" cry may vary depending on the sensitivity of the pain points.
+Tighten your abdominal muscles to do this, this will also protect your solar plexus.
+The "kiai" cry can vary depending on the sensitivity of the pain points.

-• When you practice these points do not strike directly at your partner.
-Step away from him a little. to minimize the chance of an accident. back of the hand and rib cage permissible, but head, groin, legs and feet prohibited.
+• When you practice on these points Don't hit your partner directly.
+Move a little away from him to minimize the likelihood of an accident.
+The back of the hand and rib cage acceptable, but head, groin, legs and feet prohibited.
 Even experts make mistakes.

 • Be careful.
-As a result of a mistake, harm to health, death, or insult to a friend may be caused, so always ask your partner for his consent.
-When you're punching in real life, only use pressure points when all else has failed and your life is at risk (e.g. opponent has a gun/knife).
-You won't hit your grandmother in the throat or kill her just because she hits you in "self-defense."
-So it's better to learn martial arts like aikido, rather than relying solely on "pressure points".
+As a result of a mistake, harm to health, death, or offense to a friend may occur, so always ask your partner for his consent.
+When you hit in real life, only use pressure points when all else has failed and your life is at risk (e.g. opponent has a gun/knife).
+You will not hit your grandmother in the throat or kill her just because she hits you in “self-defense.”
+So it's better to learn martial art, such as Aikido, rather than relying solely on “pain points.”

-• Watch out for your opponent trying to counter you with certain moves, such as those aimed at the carotid artery.
+• Beware of your opponent trying to counter you with certain moves, such as those targeting the carotid artery.
 Your opponent's arms and legs are completely free and can be used as weapons or to grab you from behind.

 • These techniques are used in various martial arts.
-For example, taijutsu (quick hand-to-hand contact)
+For example, taijutsu (fast hand to hand contact)

-• Beware of any advice about pain points that seems to be "magic".
+• Beware of any advice about pain points that seems “magic.”
 This is absolutely not true.
-Although acupuncture relies on these points and has an effect that is recognized in the medical community, they are certainly not as effective and do not give quick result in a duel.
-The purpose of applying pain points is instantaneous result, and according to human physiology, usually when you punch someone in a certain way, their heart Not will stop.
+Although acupuncture is based on these points and has effects that are recognized in the medical community, they are certainly not as effective and do not provide quick result in a duel.
+The purpose of applying pressure points is instantaneous result, and according to human physiology, usually when you hit someone with your hand in a certain way, their heart Not will stop.

 >

-Before you start working with these points, it would be nice to master, this will help you this one is not complicated effective video well.
-Especially for you, it contains all the knowledge and experience of more than one boxer that will teach you how to protect yourself and your loved ones.
+Before you start working with these points, it would be nice to master, this will help you this one is not complicated and effective video well.
+Especially for you, it contains all the knowledge and experience of more than one boxer, which will teach you to protect yourself and your loved ones.

-Leverage and grappling are very effective street fighting techniques, but they require a lot more time and preparation before you can use them in combat.
-The so-called melee is most often practiced in military structures, it allows you to neutralize the enemy by using his own forces.
+Leverage and grappling are very effective street fighting techniques, but they require much more time and training before you can use them in a fight.
+The so-called hand-to-hand combat is most often practiced in military structures; it allows you to neutralize the enemy by using his own forces.

 The main levers of pressure are the joints.
 Elbows, shoulders, hand and fingers.
-You must be ready to grab the attacking person by one of these levers, and turn it into an unnatural position, the enemy will not be able to resist the pain and therefore his body will go by inertia where you let it go.
+You must be prepared to grab the attacking person by one of these levers and twist him into an unnatural position; the enemy will not be able to resist the pain and therefore his body will follow the inertia of where you throw it.

-If you like this technique the best way studying it will of course work with a trainer, but if you don’t have such an opportunity, then take a couple of tricks into service and work with a friend.
+If you like this technique then the best way Of course, learning it will involve working with a trainer, but if you don’t have such an opportunity, then take a couple of techniques and practice them with a friend.

-The simplest and most practical are grips on the hand and on the elbow.
+The simplest and most practical are hand and elbow grips.

-1. When you get a direct blow, grab the wrist with two or one hand and break it up, when the person goes down by momentum, you can immediately finish him off with a knee to the head.
+1. When you receive a direct blow, grab your hand with two or one hand and bend it upward; when the person goes down by inertia, you can immediately finish him off with your knee to the head.

-2. From a side impact, you can bend down, grab the attacking hand by the wrist and take the elbow to break.
-By bending your opponent, you can also finish him on active points with your knees, such as the liver or kidneys.
+2. From side impact you can bend down, grab the attacking hand by the wrist and take the elbow.
+By bending your opponent, you can also finish him off at active points with your knees, for example the liver or kidneys.

-Also, do not forget that in order to deliver a strong painful blow, you must be in good shape, so do not forget or just .
-You will need to disappear for hours on the sports ground or in the gym, just make a simple weekly workout schedule and practice it regularly.
+Also, don’t forget that in order to deliver a strong painful blow, you must be in good shape, so don’t forget or just .
+You will need to spend hours on the sports ground or in the gym, just make a simple schedule for the week and do it regularly.

-And if you like knees and elbows, then you should think about stuffing them, as you must be prepared for the fact that you can miss the target.
+And if you like knees and elbows, then you should think about padding them, as you must be prepared for the fact that you may miss the target.
 And in general, stuffing is useful for a non-growing organism.
-Start by lightly hitting soft surfaces and gradually increase the force and hardness of the surface you are hitting.
+Start with light blows on soft surfaces and gradually increase the impact force and the hardness of the surface you hit.

-Choose a more suitable technique for yourself, hone it regularly and you will not be equal.
+Choose a more suitable technique for yourself, hone it regularly and you will have no equal.

 And I end here and say goodbye to you.
-Subscribe to my blog and do not forget to like and repost.
+Subscribe to my blog and don't forget to like and repost.
 Good luck!

-Self-defense is not only the ability to react quickly and beat the attacker with all your might.
-It is also important to know where to hit, because when attacking, time goes by seconds, and it is desirable to immobilize the enemy from the first blow.
-In this case, information about the pain points of a person will help.
+Self-defense is not only the ability to react quickly and hit the attacker with all your might.
+It is also important to know where to hit, because during an attack time passes by seconds, and it is advisable to immobilize the enemy from the first blow.
+In this case, information about a person’s pain points will help.

 The main pain points of a person

-A pain point on the human body means a certain area that reacts especially strongly to a blow.
-It should immediately be clarified that sports competitions in martial arts, they try to bypass these vulnerabilities.
+A pain point on the human body is a specific area that reacts especially strongly to a blow.
+It should immediately be clarified that in sports competitions in martial arts they try to avoid these vulnerabilities.

-It is quite another matter if we are talking about self defense.
-In this case, a person has very little time to neutralize the enemy and escape, so you need to hit exactly at such points on the face or other parts of the body.
-Such an impact will cause a strong pain syndrome, and the offender simply will not be able to pursue his victim (Figure 1).
+It's a completely different matter if we're talking about about self-defense.
+In this case, a person has very little time to neutralize the enemy and escape, so it is necessary to hit precisely such points on the face or other parts of the body.
+Such an impact will cause severe pain, and the criminal will simply not be able to pursue his victim (Figure 1).

 Figure 1.
 Pain points - places where nerve endings come close to the skin

-It should immediately be clarified that a strong blow to some of these points can be extremely dangerous, as it sometimes leads to death.
-In this case, the victim herself turns into a criminal, so even defending your life, you should not forget about responsibility.
+It should be immediately clarified that a strong blow to some of these points can be extremely dangerous, as it sometimes leads to death.
+In this case, the victim herself turns into a criminal, so even when defending your life, you should not forget about responsibility.

-Description and where to hit in a fight
+Description and where to hit during a fight

-Despite the fact that pain points are located throughout the body, they can conditionally be divided into several groups.
-Most sensitive areas are on the head.
-This part of the body can be affected in many ways.
+Despite the fact that pain points are located throughout the body, they can be conditionally divided into several groups.
+The most sensitive areas are on the head.
+It is this area of the body that can be affected in many ways.

-Blows to the head are often used by women in self-defense.
-The fact is, to neutralize the enemy does not need to have great physical strength.
+Hitting the head is often used by women for self-defense.
+The fact is, to neutralize the enemy you do not need to have great physical strength.

 In addition, some of the pain points are on the legs and torso.
-They are most often used in a fight, but they will also fit for self-defense.
-To know how to properly protect yourself in the event of a surprise attack, consider each of these groups in more detail.
+They are most often used in fights, but they are also suitable for self-defense.
+To know how to properly protect yourself in the event of a surprise attack, let's look at each of these groups in more detail.

-It should immediately be clarified that the pain points on the head are not only the simplest, but also the most dangerous for the defender.
+It should be immediately clarified that pressure points on the head are not only the simplest, but also the most dangerous for the defender.
 Since the brain is located in the cranium, an accidental but strong blow to the head can be fatal (Figure 2).

 The most sensitive areas of the head are:

-2. Nose: even a mild blow to the face can cause severe pain, discomfort, and bleeding.
+2. Nose: Even a minor blow to the face can cause severe pain, discomfort and bleeding.

-3. Chin: in this case, the blow should not be applied with a fist, but with the back of the hand.
-Otherwise, the defender himself risks getting a severe bruise or even a fracture.
+3. Chin: in this case, the blow should be delivered not with the fist, but with the back of the hand.
+Otherwise, the defender himself risks receiving a severe bruise or even a fracture.
 It is best to use a glancing blow from below and to the side.

-4. Throat and Adam's apple: the two most vulnerabilities but on a person's neck.
-In the case of the pharynx, a blow is applied with several fingers to the recess between the collarbones.
+4. Throat and Adam's apple: two of the most vulnerabilities and on a person's neck.
+In the case of the pharynx, a blow is applied with several fingers into the depression between the collarbones.
 This provokes breathing difficulties and the victim may have time to escape.
-The Adam's apple can be beaten in any way, since this part of the human body reacts extremely painfully to blows.
+The Adam's apple can be hit in any way, since this part of the human body reacts extremely painfully to blows.
 It is important to remember that hitting these areas too hard can be fatal.

-Whiskey is one of the most dangerous areas.
-This is the most vulnerable part of the skull and even a weak blow can cause cerebral hemorrhage and death.
-Therefore, it is better not to expose yourself to additional danger, and fight back by hitting another place, such as the nose, ears or eyes.
+Whiskey is considered one of the most dangerous areas.
+This is the most vulnerable part of the skull and even a slight blow can cause bleeding in the brain and death.
+Therefore, it is better not to expose yourself to additional danger, and fight back by hitting in another place, for example, in the nose, ears or eyes.

 Points on the arms, chest and shoulder girdle

-On the human torso, namely in the area of the shoulders and chest, there are also quite a lot of pain points (Figure 3).
+There are also quite a lot of pain points on the human torso, namely in the area of the shoulders and chest (Figure 3).

 The most vulnerable are:

-1. Solar plexus: in this area it is better to beat not with the palm of your hand, but with your fist.
-If the force of the blow is strong enough, the attacker will experience burning pain, due to which he will be forced to stop the pursuit.
-But it is also not worth hitting too hard, as this can provoke a fatal outcome.
+1. Solar plexus: It is better to hit this area not with your palm, but with your fist.
+If the force of the blow is strong enough, the attacker will experience searing pain, which will force him to stop pursuing.
+But you shouldn’t hit too hard either, as this can cause death.

-3. Palm: many nerve endings pass through it, which begin at the thumb and end at the little finger.
-The most painful points on the palm are located between the thumb and forefinger, along the brush near the little finger and between the middle and ring fingers.
+3. Palm: Many nerve endings pass through it, starting at the thumb and ending at the little finger.
+The most painful points on the palm are located between the thumb and index finger, along the hand near the little finger and between the middle and ring fingers.

 Figure 3.
-Strikes to the chest and shoulders can also disable the opponent.
+Strikes to the chest and shoulders can also disable the enemy.

-In addition, the fingers are considered the easiest zone of influence, since they are easy to break during a fight.
-But it should also be borne in mind that when using edged weapons, the phalanx must be protected, since they will be the main target.
+In addition, the fingers are considered the easiest area of influence, since they are easy to break during a fight.
+But it should also be taken into account that when using edged weapons, the phalanxes must be protected, since they will be the main target.

-There are also a lot of points on the back and stomach that can be acted upon for self-defense.
-If you know at least the basics of anatomy, it will not be difficult to choose a suitable site for a strike (Figure 4).
+There are also quite a lot of points on the back and stomach that can be affected for self-defense.
+If you know at least the basics of anatomy, choosing the appropriate area to strike will not be difficult (Figure 4).

-Many people limit themselves to just a strong blow to the stomach.
-This forces the opponent to bend, after which the attacker can be neutralized with blows to the back and the back of the head.
+Many people limit themselves to simply a strong blow to the stomach.
+This forces the enemy to bend over, after which the attacker can be neutralized with blows to the back and back of the head.

-If the enemy, for some reason, turned his back on the victim, it is worth using this opportunity to strike.
-For example, the edge of the palm can be hit on the collarbone.
-An elbow strike will help increase efficiency, especially if the opponent is not tall.
+If for some reason the enemy has turned his back to the victim, it is worth using this opportunity to strike.
+For example, you can hit the collarbone with the edge of your palm.
+An elbow strike will help increase efficiency, especially if the opponent is short.

 Figure 4.
-There are vital organs in the abdomen and back, so strikes in this area can help to neutralize the enemy.
+Vital organs are located in the abdomen and back, so hitting this area can help neutralize the enemy

 In some types of martial arts, a blow to the spinal column is used.
-We do not recommend using it in self-defense, as in most cases such an injury leads to paralysis or death.
+We do not recommend using it for self-defense, as in most cases such injury will result in paralysis or death.

-It may happen that the opponent knocked his victim down, and the only option for self-defense would be to strike at the legs.
-In this part of the body, there are also several effective pain points.
-Impact at the right angle will help neutralize the enemy and give you a few precious minutes to escape (Figure 5).
+It may happen that the enemy has knocked his victim down, and the only option for self-defense is to strike the legs.
+There are also several effective pain points in this part of the body.
+Exposure at the right angle will help neutralize the enemy and give you a few precious minutes to escape (Figure 5).

-1. Knees: the blow should not be applied directly, but from the side.
+1. Knees: The blow should be struck not directly, but from the side.
 If the impact is strong enough, it will damage the ligaments and knee joints, and the enemy simply will not be able to continue the pursuit.

-3. Ankles: they can be hit with the edge of the boot, placing it at right angles to the leg.
-Kicking with a toe is not recommended, as this can cause injury to the defender himself.
+3. Ankles: they can be hit with the edge of the boot, placing it at a right angle to the leg.
+Hitting with a toe is not recommended, as this can cause injury to the defender himself.

 Figure 5.
 A blow to the shin or other part of the leg can give valuable time to escape.

-If the enemy is behind his back, you can step on his foot with all your might.
+If the enemy is behind you, you can step on his foot with all your might.
 Here are the smallest bones of the leg, which break easily.

 We have already mentioned above that the main goal of self-defense is to immobilize the enemy, but in no case inflict fatal injuries on him (Figure 6).

-1. First, a weak blow is delivered, the purpose of which is not to inflict serious damage on the enemy, but to frighten him with the very fact of a rebuff.
+1. First, a weak blow is delivered, the purpose of which is not to cause serious damage to the enemy, but to frighten him by the very fact of resistance.

-2. At the second level, the impact is accompanied by the application of force.
-The main thing is to unbalance the attacker and buy time to escape.
+2. At the second level, the blow is accompanied by the application of force.
+The main thing is to keep the attacker off balance and buy time to escape.

 3. The third level is considered the most common, since in this case enough strong blows to pain points.
 This causes severe pain and sometimes numbness.
 The enemy will be neutralized, and his victim will have enough time to escape or call the police.

-4. The fourth level involves the infliction of serious damage, the consequence of which may be paralysis or loss of consciousness.
+4. The fourth level involves causing serious damage, which may result in paralysis or loss of consciousness.

 5. The fifth level is the most dangerous.
-Here, blows of such force are used that the enemy may die and even emergency resuscitation measures, such as a heart massage, will not help him.
+Here blows of such force are used that the enemy may die and even emergency resuscitation measures, such as cardiac massage, will not help him.

 Figure 6.
-It is important to correctly determine the force of impact so that self-defense does not turn into injury
+It is important to correctly determine the force of the blow so that self-defense does not turn into injury

-You will find more information about pain points on the human body and their use for self-defense in the video.
+You will find more information about pressure points on the human body and their use for self-defense in the video.